Green–Left Front: Organisation

 ZLF is led by two co-presidents, Lazović and Đorđević.
-They were elected in November 2023.
-Robert Kozma, Ljubinka Pejčić, Dobrica Veselinović, Rastislav Dinić, and Tamara Maksić are members of the presidency.
-In its statute, ZLF stresses participatory democracy and has high democratic voting rights.
+They were elected in November 2023, and re-elected in June 2026.
+Jelena Jerinić, Natalija Stojmenović, Marko Vujačić, Bogdan Radovanović, and Nikolina Drinić serve as members of its presidency.
+In its statute, ZLF stresses participatory democracy; researchers have described its internal organisation as participatory in practice.
 Its headquarters is located at Patrijarha Gavrila 6/III, Belgrade.
 Their headquarters were vandalised in December 2023.
 Lazović had also announced that ZLF will form youth, women, LGBT+, and elderly party wings; in June 2023, the Green Youth of Serbia formally joined ZLF as its youth wing, while in October 2023, the Autonomous Women's Front was formed as its women's wing.
 Lazović is the parliamentary leader of ZLF in the National Assembly.

 ZLF began collecting signatures to become a registered party on 18 May and on 19 June it was announced that they have collected 11,000 signatures.
 Regarding the finance costs for the registration of the party, Lazović said that NDB has mostly used membership donations but also public funds allocated for the functioning of the organisation.
 ZLF was registered on 10 August 2023.

 International cooperation

 From NDB, it has retained its candidate status to become a member of the European Greens.
-Jelena Jerinić, a ZLF member of the National Assembly, said that she expected ZLF to become a member of the European Greens at the next congress.
+Jerinić, a ZLF member of the National Assembly, said that she expected ZLF to become a member of the European Greens at the next congress.
 ZLF representatives took part in the 37 European Greens congress in 2023.
 In December 2024, ZLF became a full member of European Greens.
 ZLF has also cooperated with the German Die Linke, a member of the Party of the European Left.
 They have also collaborated with Gergely Karácsony, the mayor of Budapest, and Meri Disoski, a politician from the Austrian Greens.

 As the successor of NDB, it is also affiliated with the Progressive International.